Rational Curves in Projective Toric Varieties: Torus Orbits

+As is predicted by Theorem \ref{thm:fan}, the lineality space of $\Sigma_\pi$ (that is, the direction in which $\phi$ is constant) is exactly the image of $\pi^*$: the span of $(0,1,0)$.
+Projecting the regions of constancy of $\phi$ onto the first and third coordinates, we obtain the fan on the left of Figure \ref{fig:fans}.
 The values of $\phi$ on the interior of these regions are exactly the generic limits of $C_{\pi,\ff}$.
 Each of these limits is a pair of torus-invariant lines meeting in a torus fixed point.
 The corresponding edges of $\A$ are colour-coded on the right of Figure \ref{fig:label}.
-The six uncoloured edges ($\overline{23}$, $\overline{56}$, $\overline{1A}$, $\overline{1B}$, $\overline{4A}$, $\overline{4B}$) are not $0$- or $1$-faces and so do not arise in any generic limit.
+The six uncoloured edges ($\overline{23}$, $\overline{56}$, $\overline{1A}$, $\overline{1B}$, $\overline{4A}$, $\overline{4B}$) are not $0$- or $1$-faces of $\A$ (cf.~Definition \ref{defn:iface}) and so do not arise in any generic limit.
 We note that since all these limits are reduced conics, in this case the Hilbert-Chow morphism induces an isomorphism of normalizations of the orbit closures in the Hilbert scheme and Chow scheme.
 The orbit has the same dimension as the component $Z_\pi$ of the Hilbert scheme, so the normalization of $Z_\pi$ is the toric variety corresponding to the left fan of Figure \ref{fig:fans}.

 We now consider the Cayley structure $\pi'$ instead.
 By Theorem \ref{thm:fan}, we know that the quasifan $\Sigma_{\pi'}$ will have lineality space spanned by $(0,1,1)$.
-A slice of this quasifan is depicted on the right of Figure \ref{fig:fanochow}.
+A slice of this quasifan is depicted on the left of Figure \ref{fig:fanochow}.
 The maximal cones are labeled with the corresponding values of $\phi$; we notice that in this case, some of the generic limits are non-reduced.
 After an appropriate choice of coordinates, the projection of $\Sigma_{\pi'}$ to the quotient space is exactly the fan on the left of Figure \ref{fig:fans}.

 One may conduct a similar analysis for the other length $1$ Cayley structures of Example \ref{ex:fano}.
 The resulting fans are, up to change of coordinates, exactly those pictured in Figure \ref{fig:fans}. \end{ex}